DaveBatton/Objective-C-Style-Guide/ReadMe.md

 @property (strong, nonatomic) IBOutlet UITableView *gamesTableView;
 ```

-In general, you shouldnt abbreviate names.
+In general, you shouldn't abbreviate names.
 However, some abbreviations are either well established or have been used in the past, and so you may continue to use them.
-See Apples Coding Guidelines for Cocoa document for a list of acceptable abbreviations.
+See Apple's Coding Guidelines for Cocoa document for a list of acceptable abbreviations.

 Never use underscores within variable, property, or parameter names.

-Never, ever prefix any variable with my.
+Never, ever prefix any variable with "my."

 #### Automatic Reference Counting